 The customer experience journey is filled with pain points, and many of them are known to the companies providing them.
 Technology is filled with “known errors” or software bugs that persist for way too long.
 Companies that allow these poor experiences to persist put undue pressure on their customers – and service agents – to identify their own workarounds.
 And yet reducing customer effort is often the quickest way to improve the overall experience.
 At Discover, my digital team helped the company win its first J.D.
 Power Award for customer satisfaction by identifying and fixing dozens of errors and pain points on the website, the largest customer interaction channel.

-Helping customers to navigate your systems easily is a must if you want to keep them happy (Listen to the Experience This! podcast, episode 48).
+Helping customers to navigate your systems easily is a must if you want to keep them happy.
 This goes for digital channels like a website or mobile app and for “old-school” channels like the telephone.
 Navigation fails when it’s designed to mimic the company’s organizational structure, which the customer doesn’t care about.
 Likewise when all of the options sound the same, customers are confused.
-With digital properties, look at common search terms to identify things that your customers are having trouble finding; for an Interactive Voice Response (IVR) telephone system, track how many customers are “zeroing out” to the operator because they don’t understand or are frustrated by the other choices.
+With digital properties, look at common search terms to identify things that your customers are having trouble finding; for an Interactive Voice Response (IVR) telephone system, track how often each selection is chosen (you may not need all of those choices) and how many customers are “zeroing out” to the operator because they don’t understand or are frustrated.

 When companies are siloed internally, the customer experience is almost always affected externally.
 This is because everyone is so busy managing their own small portion of the customer journey, there’s no one looking at the entirety of the experience.
 The connection between multiple experiences is often a source of customer pain points, because the “handoff” isn’t smooth.
 A classic example of this is a software update that adds new features but creates several “bugs” in the process.
 When silos are broken, the overall experience flourishes.
 Take Amazon, for example.
 It’s not just one of the search, recommendation, ordering, shipping and returns processes that work well; they all work flawlessly – together.